steven-halla/casino_hell/README.md

 as well as money left of enmeies need to build out game over for player if money drops below 0 need dto build out if player goes below 0 stamina

+refactor

+refactor

+REFACTOR
 #####

+basing dialog boxes based on player state is what i should have done at the start, looking at quest janet for example I could have just made it to where BASED ON ITEMS IN PLAYER inven we could have based choices around that